Deploy Domain Controller using Install From Media (IFM)

 To create media with SYSVOL for an RODC, type create sysvol rodc <-path>

-Where <-path> type the location of the folder to create the file.
+Where <-path> type the folder’s location to create the file.

 At this point, you will need to wait until the file creation is complete and see the message IFM media created successfully in C: \ IFM.